-- 1. Greenville County School District, Transportation - a.
-Maintain normal day-to-day operations. - In coordination with the Director of the Emergency Management Division, develop plans and procedures, organize personnel, and maintain a readiness posture. - c.
-Maintain liaison with the County Emergency Management Division and with all organizations within ESF-1. - d.
+- A. Preparedness/Mitigation - 1.
+Greenville County School District, Transportation - a.
+Maintain normal day-to-day operations. - b.
+In coordination with the Director of Emergency Management, develop plans and procedures, organize personnel, and maintain a readiness posture. - c.
+Maintain liaison with County Emergency Management-and with all organizations within ESF-1. - d.
 Review, develop, and prepare procedures for acquisition of additional equipment, supplies, and resources (See Appendix C for a Transportation Service Resource List). - e.
 Develop and maintain a transportation resources list by type and availability, including a driver status/availability list. - f.
-In coordination with the Emergency Management Division and ESF-15 (Public Information), review the Emergency Public Information (EPI) materials regarding transportation and evacuation. - g.
+In coordination with Emergency Management and ESF-15 (Public Information), review the Emergency Public Information (EPI) materials regarding transportation and evacuation. - g.
 Maintain liaison with ESF-16 to coordinate the traffic. - h.
 Develop liaison with organizations requiring transportation support. - i.
 Update procedures, supporting guidelines, and this Annex as appropriate. - j.
 ESF-1 will participate in exercises and conduct, at least annually, training to validate this annex and supporting SOPs. - 2.
-Local Government, Public, Private, and Volunteer Organizations - a.
-Maintain liaison with ESF-1. - b.
-Develop Standing Operating Procedures (SOPs) for use during disaster operations. - c.
-Maintain resource lists of personnel and resources for ESF-1. - B. Response
+Green Link - a.
+Maintain normal day-to-day operations. - b.
+In coordination with the Director of Emergency Management, develop plans and procedures, organize personnel, and maintain a readiness posture.